 - Parkinson’s Treatments Go After Genetic Targets

 - Kumar ST, Jagannath S, Francois C, Vanderstichele H, Stoops E, Lashuel HA.
 How specific are the conformation-specific α-synuclein antibodies?
 Characterization and validation of 16 α-synuclein conformation-specific antibodies using well-characterized preparations of α-synuclein monomers, fibrils and oligomers with distinct struct.
 Neurobiol Dis.
-2020 Sep 22;146:105086.
-PubMed.
+2020 Dec;146:105086.
+Epub 2020 Sep 22 PubMed.